Fellowship-Wide Services (F.W.S.)

 40 Questions for Self-Diagnosis

-The for Self-Diagnosis are designed to be used as guidelines to identifying possible signposts of sex and love addiction.
+The 40 Questions for Self-Diagnosis are designed to be used as guidelines to identifying possible signposts of sex and love addiction.
 They are not intended to provide a sure-fire method of diagnosis, nor can negative answers to these questions provide absolute assurance that the illness is not present.

 What's Next?

 If you believe this program is for you, the next thing to do is find out if there is a meeting in your area.
 Gathering with other sex and love addicts at an S.L.A.A. meeting is the primary way we learn how to get sober and maintain recovery.
-There are no dues, fees, or registration process to attend a meeting, only voluntary .
+There are no dues, fees, or registration process to attend a meeting, only voluntary contributions.
 By giving and receiving support from others like us, we not only have a better chance of recovering, but we also begin to learn how to engage with people in a non-addictive way.

-An essential piece of to help you start and stay with the program is the S.L.A.A.
+An essential piece of literature to help you start and stay with the program is the S.L.A.A.
 Basic Text.
-This book contains information about discovering the illness, beginning recovery, defining sobriety, of S.L.A.A. and contains personal stories of others who have gone from addiction to recovery.
+This book contains information about discovering the illness, beginning recovery, defining sobriety, the Twelve Steps of S.L.A.A. and contains personal stories of others who have gone from addiction to recovery.
 There are also pamphlets that can be of great help.
 These include the Welcome pamphlet, An Introduction to Sex and Love Addicts Anonymous, Suggestions for Newcomers, Questions Beginners Ask, and Addiction and Recovery.

 The Twelve Step program of S.L.A.A. has helped many of us break free from the grip of sex and love addiction.
 You Are Not Alone.